jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

         countOf
     }
 ```
-The difference between `cardCounts(hand)` and `hand.cardCounts()` may seem trivial but in my opinion, the latter reads much better.
+The difference between `charCounts(hand)` and `hand.charCounts()` may seem trivial but in my opinion, the latter reads much better.
 I like to read code out loud so I can literally hear what it's saying.
 Maybe it's just me but something in my brain seems to click more cleanly when I hear myself say "count of cards in this hand" as I read `hand.cardCounts()` versus when I read `cardCount(hand)`.

-Wait, I just heard myself say "_card_ counts" but my eyes are reading "**char**Counts()".
-Good thing I was paying attention.
+Wait, did you notice what just happened?
+I just heard myself say "_card_ counts" but my eyes are reading "**char**Counts()".
+In fact, I just _wrote_ `cardCounts()` instead of `charCounts()`.

+We've just found some dissonance in the code!
+I was _thinking_ "card counts" but the code was _saying_ "**char** counts".
+Good thing I was trying to explain it to you.

 No problem, we can always alias `charCounts()` with an extension function.
 ```kotlin
     // local String extension for story consistency private fun String.cardCounts(): Map<Char, Int> = this.charCounts()